Table of Contents

 8.1 Reporting Allegations

-The SCO may also initiate a report of Conduct Code violation based on direct knowledge or information regarding a violation of the Code.
+The Student Conduct Officer (SCO) may also initiate a report of an alleged violation of this Code based on direct knowledge or other reliable information.

 8.2 Initial Review